jonjau/msa2020-cloud-project/README.md

 ## Description

-The client script [`simulated_device.py`](simulated_device.py) simulates a point-of-sale machine in a small ice cream shop.
+The client script [`simulated_device.py`](simulated_device.py) simulates, with randomness, a point-of-sale machine in a small ice cream shop.
 It generates data continuously every second, and each message sent is to represent data from a single trading period (day).

 The data sent contains daily revenue, temperature and humidity information, as well as the number of purchases for each ice cream flavour on that day.